 How do you work with your clients to prepare for the future?
 First, I sit down with them and try to understand their issues and concerns.
 Often, they can tell you 90 percent of what they are thinking about if you’re an active listener.
 I develop a model in my head and then will talk with them again to confirm my thinking.
 Sometimes, clients only want the short-term answer and it's important that we always consider the long-term approach as well.

 What are your three tips for motivating and managing people?
 Learn who they are as individuals, what motivates them, and why they get up for work every day.
 Second, always look for the teachable moment.
 Third, lead by example.

 Why is Booz Allen a good place to learn and grow?
-There is a sense of purpose here; you feel like you are contributing to something bigger and more important than just yourself.
+There is a sense of purpose here; you feel like you're contributing to something bigger and more important than yourself.
 You’re encouraged to learn and grow.
-We are a 100-plus-year-old startup in many respects.
+We're a 100-plus-year-old startup in many respects.
 There’s a lot to do as we expand into new markets and work with new clients, so we need to always adapt.
 There’s always a challenge.

 What’s the best business advice you’ve received in your career?
 Don’t show up with just the problem; show up with the problem and a solution.